-Indonesia, 10 October 2018 - A series of competition primers to support members of the judiciary in ASEAN Member States (AMS) were launched at the 8th Organisation for Economic Cooperation and Development (OECD)/Korea Policy Centre Competition Seminar.
+Indonesia, 10 October 2018 – A series of competition primers to support members of the judiciary in the ASEAN Member States (AMS) was launched at the 8th Organisation for Economic Cooperation and Development (OECD)/Korea Policy Centre Competition Seminar.

 The primers provide practical guidance focusing on challenges and issues judges may face when evaluating evidence in a competition law context.
 These are designed to assist in the development of effective competition law precedent, contributing to an increase in legal certainty and efficiency, and fostering consistency for competition law matters within AMS.